 Method: Constructor Init()

 Every class and class variant definition may implement its own constructor.
 Constructors are specialized methods, which are invoked automatically during the creation of new objects to complement and finalize their initialization.
-In Embedded Wizard, constructors are usual methods named explicitly with the identifier Init and declared without any return value and any parameters:
+In Embedded Wizard, constructors are usual methods named explicitly with the identifier Init and declared without any return value and with unique parameter of type handle:

 Declaration of a constructor method within the Code Editor window.

 Unlike an ordinary method, constructors are invoked by the system only.
 Calling the Init() method directly from another method is not possible.
 Moreover, in derived classes when the constructor method is overridden, the system ensures automatically, that starting with the oldest ancestor class every constructor implementation is being called.
 The usage of the pseudo method super() is not necessary and even not possible.